bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 <TitleWithIcon sectionTitle="client’s expectations" titleIcon="/images/clients_perspective_icon.svg" titleIconAlt="Client’s expectations" />

 The client expected us to actively take part in creating the whole system.
 We were not only “code suppliers”, **we were technical partners offering years of software development experience**.
-Our mobile and web knowledge, and the fact that we hadve been working on this system since 2013 enabled us to evaluate technical and business decisions.
+Our mobile and web knowledge, and the fact that we have been working on this system since 2013 enabled us to evaluate technical and business decisions.
 As a result, when needed, we gladly offered alternative solutions that would benefit the client and end-users.

 <TitleWithIcon sectionTitle="challenges and goals" titleIcon="/images/icon_title_goal.svg" titleIconAlt="goal" />